Do Your New Running Shoes Fit?

 - Ensure have a thumbs width between you and the end of the shoe

 - Ensure you are in the shoe and not spilling over the sides of the shoes

 |These are too small.||Up a half size and we have a thumb’s width.|

 How you lace the shoes can make a big difference.

-Just by using a 'Butterfly Loop' on the top two holes can help secure the heel and stop excesss slip.
-Like wise by missing a lace-hole over the top of a high instep can relieve pressure without loosing security.
+Just by using a ‘Butterfly Loop’ on the top two holes can help secure the heel and stop excess slip.
+Likewise by missing a lace-hole over the top of a high instep can relieve pressure without losing security.

-Ideally shoes should not be too tight.
-Being able to get your finger under the laces is ideal, whereas strangling your feet can press small bones together or put excess pressure on a tendon causing inflamation.
+Ideally, shoes should not be too tight.
+Being able to get your finger under the laces is ideal, whereas strangling your feet can press small bones together or put excess pressure on a tendon causing inflammation.

 You may also like to read how we will be going about Shoe Fitting at the Store here